Partido Ortodoxo

-The Party of the Cuban People – Orthodox (Partido del Pueblo Cubano – Ortodoxos, PPC-O), commonly shortened to the Orthodox Party (Partido Ortodoxo), was a Cuban populist political party.
+The Party of the Cuban People – Orthodox (Partido del Pueblo Cubano – Ortodoxos, PPC-O), commonly shortened to the Orthodox Party (Partido Ortodoxo), was a Cuban left-wing populist political party.
 It was founded in 1947 by Eduardo Chibás in response to government corruption and lack of reform.
 Its primary aims were the establishment of a distinct national identity, economic independence and the implementation of social reforms.

 History

 In the 1948 general elections Chibás came third in the presidential election, whilst the party won four seats in the House of Representatives.
 In the 1950 mid-term elections they won nine.
 Chibás' cousin, Roberto Agramonte, was the favorite to win the 1952 election (for the Ortodoxos) but Fulgencio Batista staged a coup almost three months before the election.

 Fidel Castro was an active member of the PPC-O in the late 1940s and early 1950s.
 He intended to run as a PPC-O candidate for the Cuban parliament prior to Batista's coup.